 To prove that you have leave in the UK under a Ukraine Scheme you need to provide us with a share code.
 Go to www.gov.uk/view-prove-immigration-status to generate the code.
 Once generated, the code will expire after 90 days.
 You should return your application form as soon as possible after generating the share code.
-When you give us your share code, you do not need to send identity evidence.
+When you give us your share code you do not need to send identity evidence unless it is required as proof of relationship a10.2 Family member of a Ukraine Scheme leave holder